DavideCannerozzi/DavideCannerozzi/README.md

 I am a Developer who also likes Design.
 I have experience in React.js / TailwindCSS / Javascript / Figma / Illustrator.

-I am always looking for new opportunities, if your company is looking for someone please contact me and let's talk about it.